Alternative Sentencing for Florida Convictions

 Moreover, the expense of keeping someone incarcerated can be staggering.
 As of 2018, Florida was housing more than 96,000 inmates in 144 facilities.
 Almost all of that expense is paid for by the taxpayers.
 Establishing and using alternatives to incarceration is a priority for state officials.

-Probation lets a convicted offender return to his or her community under a strict set of rules and strict supervision.
+Probation lets a convicted offender return to his or her community under a strict set of rules and strict supervision and avoid jail time.
 Probationers must hold a job, pay their fines, avoid known criminal acquaintances, and meet regularly with a probation officer.

 Most probationers are also required to submit to random drug and alcohol testing and attend drug and alcohol treatment or counseling.
 Failure to adhere to the terms and conditions of probation can send the probationer to jail, prison, or community control (which is discussed below).

-Community control – or “house arrest” – is another alternative to prison offered by the Florida justice system, but it’s significantly stricter than probation.
+Community control — or “house arrest” — is another alternative to a prison sentence offered by the Florida justice system, but it’s significantly stricter than probation.

 Probation is usually for first-time offenders and those convicted of misdemeanors.
 Community control is generally a sentence imposed on repeat offenders and those convicted of felonies.